Truck Driver Fatigue & Liability in Legal Actions

 A driver of any vehicle can get behind the wheel while they are too tired to drive safely, but this risk increases in the trucking industry.
 The pressure of keeping up with tight deadlines causes many truckers to spend longer on the road than they should.
 As a result, truckers may fall asleep behind the wheel, causing devastating collisions.
 Even if a driver does not fall asleep, drowsiness can slow their reactions to changing traffic conditions.
 An accident may occur that could have been avoided if they had been alert and braked promptly.
 A driver who is tired also may forget to check blind spots or may attempt dangerous maneuvers such as sudden turns or lane changes.

 Hours of service rules imposed by the Federal Motor Carrier Safety Administration aim to combat truck driver fatigue.
-Truckers may be on duty for no more than 14 consecutive hours in a 24-hour period, and they cannot drive for more than 11 hours during that period.
-(Certain exceptions apply to situations such as traffic jams, accidents, or poor weather conditions.)
-Moreover, they cannot be on duty for more than 60 hours in a seven-day period or 70 hours in an eight-day period.
+A trucker cannot drive until they have had 10 consecutive hours off duty.
+They then have a 14-hour period in which they can drive for no more than 11 hours.
+A trucker cannot drive again until they have been off duty for another 10 consecutive hours.
+Moreover, they cannot drive after they have been on duty for 60 hours in a seven-day period or 70 hours in an eight-day period.
 Truckers are required to record their hours in logbooks, but sometimes they falsify these records to conceal violations.

 Liability for Accidents Caused by Truck Driver Fatigue